 Winter (November - March)#

-Mild by northern European standards, but Athens can be chilly and rainy.
+Mild by northern European standards, but Athens can surprise you with chilly, rainy days.
+Don’t come expecting sunshine and warmth.

 Clothing: